Viola Amherd

-Viola Patricia Amherd (born 7 June 1962) is a Swiss politician who has served as a Member of the Swiss Federal Council since 2019.
-She is the head of the Federal Department of Defence, Civil Protection and Sport.
-Amherd was a member of the Christian Democratic People's Party (CVP/PDC) until 2021, when it merged with the Conservative Democratic Party (BDP/PBD) to form The Centre (DM/LC), which she joined.
+Viola Patricia Amherd (born 7 June 1962) is a Swiss politician who served as a member of the Swiss Federal Council from 2019 to 2025, and as President of the Swiss Confederation for 2024 between 1 January and 31 December.
+She was the head of the Federal Department of Defence, Civil Protection and Sport.
+Amherd was a member of the Christian Democratic People's Party (CVP/PDC) before it merged with the Conservative Democratic Party (BDP/PBD) to form The Centre (DM/LC) in 2021, which she joined.

 Biography

 Political career

 Amherd was a member of the city council of Brig-Glis (Stadtrat, executive member) from 1992 to 1996, vice president of the municipality of Brig-Glis from 1996 to 2000 and president of the municipality of Brig-Glis from 2000 to 2012.
 Representing the canton of Valais, she was member of the Swiss National Council from 31 May 2005 to 31 December 2018.
 In the election for the Federal Council of 9 December 2015, Amherd received 16 votes for the vacant seat held by Eveline Widmer-Schlumpf until the following 31 December, although she had not put her name forward as a candidate.
 The seat eventually went to Guy Parmelin.

-In the course of speculations about a candidature for the Federal Council, she announced her candidacy for the replacement of Doris Leuthard on 5 October 2018.
+In the course of speculations about a candidature for the Federal Council, Amherd announced her candidacy for the replacement of Doris Leuthard on 5 October 2018.
 On 16 November 2018, Amherd and Heidi Z'graggen, a local executive in the canton of Uri, were nominated as Federal Council candidates by the CVP/PDC.
 The following 5 December, she was elected to the Federal Council with 148 voting in the first ballot alongside Karin Keller-Sutter of FDP.The Liberals.

 On 10 December 2018, it was announced that Amherd would head the Federal Department of Defence, Civil Protection and Sport (DDPS) from 1 January 2019.
 Amherd became the first woman to hold the position.

 Following the 2022 Russian invasion of Ukraine, in April 2022 Amherd wrote to International Olympic Committee President Thomas Bach, urging the IOC to suspend officials from Russia and Belarus, much as the IOC recommended a ban of athletes and officials from both countries from competitions.
+Amherd advocated for strengthening the Swiss Armed Forces, and opposed the possibility of Swiss membership in NATO.

+On 7 December 2022, Amherd was elected vice-president of the Federal Council for 2023 alongside Alain Berset, who was elected president.
+On 13 December 2023, the federal Assembly elected Amherd President of the Swiss Confederation for 2024 with 158 out of 243 votes.
+She began serving in that function on 1 January 2024.
+As president, Amherd has delivered a traditional New Year's address.
+Her term as president ended on 31 December 2024 as Karin Keller-Sutter took over the following day.
+On 15 January 2025, Amherd announced that she would resign as a federal councillor in March 2025.